lauralwd/azolla_phd_thesis/source/17_chapter_7_phylogeny-workflow.md

+\singlespacing
+\setlength{\parindent}{0.0in}
 # One two, tree!
-A JuPyter based workflow for creating state of the art phylogenies.
+A workflow for creating state of the art phylogenies designed for reproducibility with JuPyter, conda and git.
 \label{phylogeny_workflow}

+\footnotesize
+Laura W Dijkhuizen^1^
+Erbil Güngör^1^
+Henriette Schluepmann^1^

+\scriptsize
+1. Laboratory of Molecular Plant Physiology, Department of Biology, Utrecht University, Utrecht, The Netherlands

+\newpage
+\normalsize
+\onehalfspacing
+\setlength{\parindent}{0.5in}

 ## Abstract